oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 ### Use Prisma to create your database

 The next task is to create the database for your application.
-This will involve writing the schema, writing some seed data, creating the migration, and applying the migration, which will also seed your data.
+Steps will involve writing the schema, writing some seed data, creating the migration, and applying the migration, which will also seed your data.

 The `prisma init` task from above should have added a file called `schema.prisma` to your `prisma` directory.
 Replace the code there with the code below.